Human-inspired Episodic Memory for Infinite Context LLMs: Conclusion

 \subsubsection{Experiment Details}

 In our experiments with Retrieval-Augmented Generation (RAG) baselines, we implemented a standard RAG pipeline consisting of a retriever and a downstream LLM.
-For each example in a benchmark task, the example context is split into chunks of $l$ words each and encoded using the retriever's embedding model into a vector database.
+For each example in a benchmark task, the example context is split into chunks of words each and encoded using the retriever's embedding model into a vector database.
 A similarity lookup into the vector database is used to retrieve the top $k$ most relevant chunks, which are then fed to the downstream LLM alongside the query and task description.
-For all experiments, we set $l=300$ and $k=5$, following the protocol of \cite{li2024retrieval}.

 We conducted experiments using two retriever models—NV-Embed-v2 \citep{lee2024nvembed} and all-mpnet-base-v2 \citep{sentence-transformers_all-mpnet-base-v2}.
 NV-Embed-v2 is a SOTA LLM-based retriever that uses that, as of September 2024, ranks first on the Massive Text Embedding Benchmark (MTEB) Leaderboard \citep{muennighoff2022mteb}.
 It is a fine-tuned Mistral-7Bv0.1 model with an embedding dimension of 4096, trained using contrastive instruction-tuning on both retrieval and non-retrieval datasets. all-mpnet-base-v2 is a smaller 110M parameter model with an embedding size of 768, built on the BERT-base-uncased architecture, trained using contrastive learning on a dataset of over 1 billion sentence pairs.
 For each embedding model, we ran experiments using LLaMa-3-8B and LLaMa-3.1-8B as the downstream LLM.